 Performance on benchmark text classification tasks with and without EDA, for various dataset sizes used for training.
 For reference, the dotted grey line indicates best performances from Kim (2014) for SST-2, CR, SUBJ, and TREC, and Ganapathibhotla (2008) for PC.

-The challenge of working with unbalanced datasets is that most machine learning techniques will not learn the knowledge of the minority class well, and turn have poor performance on the minority class. although typically the performance on the minority class is most important.
+The challenge of working with unbalanced datasets is that most machine learning techniques will not learn the knowledge of the minority class well, and turn have poor performance on the minority class. although typically the performance of the minority class is most important.
 The distribution of positive and negative samples of the dataset is very unbalanced.
 So the data augmentation for the minority class is necessary.[2]